krishna-waidande/krishna-waidande.github.io/Email.md

 Invalid : `redhat and ubuntu are popular flavours of linux operating system.`

-Valide : `Redhat and Ubuntu are popular flavours of Linux operating system.`
+Valid : `Redhat and Ubuntu are popular flavours of Linux operating system.`

+I hope now the questioned which we raised earlier in the article are answered.

+### Keep reading, Keep learning. :)